Travel to Belfast

 Flying to Belfast

 Flights to Belfast from elsewhere in the UK include a mix of low-cost and scheduled airlines, including Aer Lingus, British Airways, Flybe and easyJet.
-United operates direct flights from the USA.
-Cheap flights to Belfast are available during the autumn and winter when temperatures fall and the weather is more unpredictable.
+Connecting flights are available from the USA.
+Cheap flights to Belfast are available during the autumn and winter when temperatures fall, and the weather is more unpredictable.

-From London - 1 hour 15 minutes; New York - 6 hours 35 minutes; Los Angeles - 13 hours 10 minutes (including stopover); Toronto - 9 hours 30 minutes (including stopover); Sydney - 26 hours (including stopover).
+From London - 1 hour 15 minutes; New York - 9 hours 30 minutes (including stopover); Los Angeles - 13 hours 10 minutes (including stopover); Toronto - 10 hours 10 minutes (including stopover); Sydney - 26 hours (including stopover).